-Tongue Twisters to Practice Spanish Posted by Karoly Molina on Jul 16, 2020 in Pronunciation
+Tongue Twisters to Practice Spanish Posted by Karoly Molina on Jul 16, 2020 in Uncategorized

 Tongue twisters are a great way to practice your pronunciation or pronunciación.
 These push your tongue or lengua to move in ways it might not be used to thus making certain sounds easier.
 In this post, I want to cover a few trabalenguas or tongue twisters that can help you improve pronunciation.